Best 12V Battery Powered Air Conditioner for Van Life

 The Pros Of A 12 Volt Air Conditioner

-• Efficiency – Since you don’t need an inverter to run it, you tend to get superior efficiency and performance out of a 12 Volt DC air conditioner compared to running 120 Volt air conditioners off the same power source.
+• Efficiency – Since you don’t need an inverter to run it, you tend to get superior efficiency and performance from a 12 Volt DC air conditioner compared to running 120 Volt air conditioners off the same power source.

 • Portability – Some 12 Volt air conditioners are designed to be portable.
 This means you can put them on your camper for taking a vacation, then repurpose them to help cool your work shed when you get back home.

 • Installation – Depending on the model, the installation can be a pro or a con.
-If you are simply looking to replace your old rooftop air conditioner, then you might be able to find a 12-volt model that will drop right in.
-Otherwise, you might have to make some modifications to a window or a wall port.
+If you are looking to replace your old rooftop air conditioner, then you might be able to find a 12-volt model that will drop right in.
+Otherwise, you might have to modify a window or a wall port.
 You might also need to update the existing wiring in an older camper.

 The Cons Of A 12 Volt Air Conditioner

-• Availability – They are a relatively new technology at the consumer level, which means they aren’t the sort of thing you can just find at an automotive shop.
-You typically have to order them online, which can potentially affect shipping time and costs.
+• Availability – They are a relatively new technology at the consumer level, which means they aren’t the sort of thing you can find at an automotive shop.
+You typically have to order them online, potentially affecting shipping time and costs.

-• Cost – While the price is starting to come down a little, most DC air conditioners will cost more than a 120-volt air conditioner.
+• Cost – While the price is decreasing slightly, most DC air conditioners will cost more than a 120-volt air conditioner.

 • Weight – Depending on the model you choose, a 12 Volt DC-powered air conditioner might be heavier than the same BTU output of a 120 Volt AC model.
 This can be a factor in installation, as well as shipping costs.